By Swati Sahai

 The traditional method of data integration through ETL involves first cleaning, standardizing and then loading data into the right tables.
 This is a mammoth effort requiring effort, time, high costs and specialized IT data analyst skills.
 Moreover, it is inadequate to deliver timely results with the exponential growth in the volume and velocity of data.

-The most sophisticated customer journey analytics software can integrate data rapidly and easily without first requiring customer identity matching, schema setup or fixed field mappings for different event types.
-These advanced customer journey analytics platforms may have built-in ETL capabilities that allow you to extract data from your system in the format that is easiest for you to use.
+Sophisticated customer journey management software, which support journey analytics and orchestration, can also integrate data rapidly and easily without first requiring customer identity matching, schema setup or fixed field mappings for different event types.
+These advanced customer journey data hubs may have built-in ETL capabilities that allow you to extract data from your system in the format that is easiest for you to use.

 Customer journey analytics platforms excel at omnichannel integration across all customer touchpoints.
 All you need to do is identify the channel or touchpoint you want to include.